Study: Facebook fails to label 42 percent of debunked political misinformation

 Sector: Politics

-Technology: Content moderayion system; Machine learning
+Technology: Content moderation system; Machine learning